Giemsa/clip/README.md

 	 If you use compiler that supports C++11, "add" is defined as variadic template function.
 So you can add some options at one time.
 If your compiler does not support C++11 or you do not want to use C++11, "add" has only one argument.
 However, you can add many options to parser using method chain because "add" returns parser object itself.
 6. Parse passed arguments

-		const bool success = parser.parse(argc, argv);
+		const clip::ParseResult result = parser.parse(argc, argv);

 	"parse" returns result of parsing.
-If it returns false, some parse error occurred.
+If it returns clip::ParseResult::Failure(clip::ParseResult_Failure if you use C++98), some parse error occurred.
 If you set true at the second argument of Parser's constructor, parse shows errors on stderr automatically.
+	When the result is clip::ParseResult::HelpShown(clip::ParseResult_HelpShown if you use C++98), Usage is shown.

 7. Get option values
 	 If parsing succeeded, you can get values specified as command line arguments.
 There are two ways to get result.